 Replica of Saint Brigid's cross made from steel and handpainted to look like natural straw - just like the original cross!

-Made from steel with a golden cord for hanging.
+Made from steel with a built in prong hanger in the back.
 Sturdy and made to last!

-Keep Ireland close with this replica of the original Irish cross - a little reminder of Ireland to bless your home and spirit...or even to hang from the mirror in your car!
+Keep Ireland close with this replica of the original Irish cross - a little reminder of Ireland to bless your home and spirit!
 A perfect piece of Irish history and connection to Ireland.

 Keep this Irish high cross replica near to remind you of Ireland.
 Give as a gift to someone to celebrate Irish heritage or to start the conversation about heritage with a young person.

-Measures 3" x 3" (with cord for hanging at the top) with gift box and card with the St. Brigid's Prayer.
+Measures 9 1/4" x 9 1/4" (with metal hanging hook at the top) with gift box and card with the St. Brigid's Prayer.

 About this special cross:

 Saint Brigid of Kildare or Brigid of Ireland is one of Ireland's patron saints, along with Patrick and Columba.